wanwenli/myblog/_posts/2016-10-25-Kafka-Consumer-Group.md

 ---
 layout: post
 title: Thoughts on Consumer Group of Apache Kafka
-excerpt: Simple experiences from the usage of consumer group in production
+description: Simple experiences from the usage of consumer group in production
-category: kafka
+categories: kafka
 ---

 #### Introduction